-The Lalla Meryem Cup
+The Lalla Meryem Cup: An exceptional women's tournament

 Since 1993, the Lalla Meryem Cup has been at the heart of women’s golf in Morocco.
 Created by His Late Majesty King Hassan II, it quickly established itself as a must-see event on the international calendar, joining the prestigious Ladies European Tour in 2010.